-The predominant fuel type in this zone is forest, scrub and grassland.
+The predominant fuel type in this zone is grassland and forest.

 Build-up Index (BUI) and the degree of grass curing (GC%) are the most relevant fire weather indices to monitor where there is a mixture of forestry and grasslands as the predominant fuel types.